peteroupc/encoding/docs/PeterO.ArrayWriter.md

         PeterO.IWriter,
         PeterO.IByteWriter

-A growable array of bytes.
+An array of bytes that grows as needed.

 ### ArrayWriter Constructor

     public ArrayWriter(
         int initialSize);

-Initializes a new instance of the ArrayWriter class with the given initial buffer size.
+Initializes a new instance of the class with the given initial buffer size.

 <b>Parameters:</b>